Marian Ilitch: Investing in the community

-The MotorCity Casino contributed about $1 million to local charity groups in Detroit.

 In 1985, Ilitch and her husband established the Little Caesars Love Kitchen Foundation, which consists of a mobile pizza restaurant.
 The Love Kitchen has fed more than 2 million people, aiding the hungry and disaster victims across the U.S. and Canada.
 Three presidents, President Ronald Reagan, President George Bush Sr, and President Bill Clinton have recognized the work of the Love Kitchen.

 Besides donating millions of dollars to charitable organizations, Ilitch and her husband have established Ilitch Charities for Children, a non-profit organization dedicated to improving the lives of children in the areas of health, education, and recreation.
 The charity has sponsored numerous programs in the Detroit area, including amateur sports sponsorships for hundreds of thousands of children.

 Ilitch family

 Ilitch and her husband have seven children: Christopher Paul Ilitch (born June 1965) is CEO and president of Ilitch Holdings, Inc.; Denise D. Ilitch (born November 1955) is an attorney and former co-president, with her brother, of Ilitch Holdings.
 Other children are Ronald "Ron" Tyrus Ilitch, Michael C. Ilitch, Jr., Lisa M. Ilitch Murray, Atanas Ilitch (born Thomas Ilitch) and Carole M. Ilitch.
-Ron Ilitch was found dead in his hotel room in February 2018 at the age of 61.
+Ron Ilitch was found dead in his hotel room in February 2018 at the age of 61, having predeceased his mother.